murexrobotics/docs/src/elec/onboarding/pcb-design.md

     - Assign reference designators (REFDES) and footprints to each component
 3. Design your PCB
     - Update design constraints based on fabricator PCB specifications
-    - Untangle your "ratsnest" by shuffling and rotating parts around
+    - Untangle your ratsnest by shuffling and rotating parts around
     - Route your board by placing traces between components, adding vias when neccecary
     - Add any copper pours (typically GND or PWR planes)
     - Double-check circuitry and clearance.
 KiCAD's Design Rules Checker (DRC) can be helpful in detecting any design violations